Philip O'Reilly (Cavan County MP): Career

 As a young man he served for some time in the Spanish army but returned to Ireland.
 He was appointed Commissioner of the Peace in 1625 and High Sheriff of Cavan in 1629.
-He was elected as M.P. for Cavan County in 1639.
+He was elected as MP for County Cavan in 1639.

 During the Parliamentary session of 1640 he was enlisted by Rory (Roger) O'Moore in the plot to start a rebellion against English rule in Ireland.
 O'Moore was a distant relation as his sister Cecilia O'Moore was married to O'Reilly's first cousin, Tirlagh O'Neill.
 On the outbreak of the Irish Rebellion in October 1641 he was elected chief of the O'Reillys.
 As a result, the Irish Parliament expelled him on 16 November 1641.
 On 6 November 1641 he ordered a general gathering of his clansmen from 16 to 60 years of age, to be held at Virginia, and on 11 December 1641 he had possession of the whole county, except the Killeshandra castles of Keelagh and Croghan which were defended by Sir Francis Hamilton and Sir James Craig.
 He raised a brigade of twelve hundred men, composed chiefly of his name and family, and served with distinction as lieutenant-general in the service of the Confederate Catholics of Ireland.
 The Assembly of Kilkenny appointed him Lord President of Ulster.
 His second cousin Myles O'Reilly was High Sheriff of Cavan in 1641 at the outbreak of the Rebellion.

 Philip O'Reilly was attainted for treason by the English government in 1642.
 In his diary for 3 June 1644, Sir James Ware (historian) states "Intelligence came to Dublin that Roger Moore and Philip O'Reilly, two of the first incendiaries were committed to prison at Kilkenny".
 O'Reilly was further denounced by Cromwell's Act of 1652 at the end of the rebellion.
 Following the collapse of the Irish confederacy, he formally surrendered to Cromwell at Cloughoughter Castle on 27 April 1653, being the last Irish garrison to do so.
-He secured favourable terms and was obliged to leave Ireland.
+He secured favourable terms but was obliged to leave Ireland.
 He retired with his brigade into Spain and thence to the Netherlands, where he served in the Spanish army for about two years and died in 1655.
 He was buried in the Irish monastery of St. Dominick in the city of Louvain, Belgium.